 Our second favorite time of year due to low crowds and traveling in Japan is cheap.
 The weather may sound unpleasant to most, but one can easily manage it with the right clothes and preparation.
 Larger cities have mostly clear skies and offer magnificent views of the snow-capped Fuji from as far away as Tokyo and Yokohama.
 If you find yourself visiting in February, you can catch the plum blossom season and experience ume matsuri (plum festivals) in Tokyo’s suburbs.

 Winter also brings magical, sparkling white blankets to Japan’s mountainous areas, so make sure to visit the popular winter illumination event in Shirakawa-Go for a winter wonderland and Hallmark Christmas experience.
 Hokkaido in northern Japan takes the cake in winter festivities, however.
 Their annual Ice Festival in Sapporo offers some of the most incredible ice sculptures you’ll ever see and plenty of opportunities to indulge in local cuisine like the Hokkaido ramen.

 The famous Japanese macaques (snow monkeys) in Jigokudani Monkey Park is another full winter experience.
 They are the only wild monkeys in the world known to bathe in natural geothermal hot springs.
 Just merely observing them is a unique experience.

-Winter in Japan also means visiting museums, slurping ramens, enjoying sake, and soaking in an onsen (hot spring) if you want to stay indoors.
+Winter in Japan also means visiting museums, slurping ramen, enjoying sake, and soaking in an onsen (hot spring) if you want to stay indoors.
 On the other hand, Okinawa has a different nature with a subtropical climate where they enjoy mild winters, hovering comfortably from 15-20 ℃ (59-68 ℉) in January and February.

 Tips When Visiting Japan in Winter

 - The air in Japan in winter is arid, often below 40% humidity level.
 We’d recommend that you stay in hotels rather than cheap Airbnbs.
 Hotels in Japan provide humidifiers in each room to prevent dry and sore throats while sleeping.

 - Spend some time exploring the many onsen (hot spring) towns surrounding Japan’s many mountains.
 Relaxing in an outdoor onsen can be a surreal experience, not soon forgotten.